Special Operations Executive: BBC

 The BBC also played its part in communications with agents or groups in the field.
-During the war, it broadcast to almost all Axis-occupied countries, and was avidly listened to, even at risk of arrest.
+During the war, it broadcast to almost all Axis-occupied countries and was avidly listened to, even at risk of arrest.
 The BBC included various "personal messages" in its broadcasts, which could include lines of poetry or apparently nonsensical items.
 They could be used to announce the safe arrival of an agent or message in London for example, or could be instructions to carry out operations on a given date.
-These were used for example to mobilise the resistance groups in the hours before Operation Overlord.
+They were used, for example, to mobilise the resistance groups in the hours before Operation Overlord.

 Other methods

-In the field, agents could sometimes make use of the postal services, though these were slow, not always reliable and letters were almost certain to be opened and read by the Axis security services.
+In the field, agents could sometimes make use of the postal services, though these were slow, not always reliable, and letters were almost certain to be opened and read by the Axis security services.
 In training, agents were taught to use a variety of easily available substances to make invisible ink, though most of these could be detected by a cursory examination, or to hide coded messages in apparently innocent letters.
 The telephone services were even more certain to be intercepted and listened to by the enemy, and could be used only with great care.
 The most secure method of communication in the field was by courier.
 In the earlier part of the war, most women sent as agents in the field were employed as couriers, on the assumption that they would be less likely to be suspected of illicit activities.